Municipal Tax Duplication

 - Residents shouldn’t be taxed twice for the services they receive once.

 - The County should work with the municipalities to update the tax duplication provisions in the County Code so that municipalities are fairly compensated.

-- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities in FY 21 and to continue to pay the Takoma Park police amount.
+- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities and to continue to pay the Takoma Park police amount.